DarkKronicle/AdvancedChatCore/docs/commonKnowledge/commonKnowledgeCOLOR.md

 ---
 ## HEX Opacity Table
 {:toc}
-Here is a complete table from 0% opacity all the way up to 100% opacity at single percent increments...It should be noted that you wont see much of a difference from say 1% to 3% and there is really no need to do 0-100, probably could've gotten away with 5% increments.
-But what can I say?
-I like ya, you got moxxy kid.
-**Remember**, the closer to 100% the value is the less transparent it is.
+Here is a complete table from 0% opacity all the way up to 100% opacity at single percent increments...It should be noted that you wont see much of a difference from say 1% to 3%.
+You more than likely will see the best result when working at 5% increments.
+I included 1% increments incase you want to dial it in after getting in the ball park of where youd like it. <u>Remember</u>!
+The **closer** to 100% the value is the **less** transparent it is.

 <details>
-<summary> Click to expand the long <i>very</i> table of values </summary>
+<summary> Click to expand the Hex Opacity Values - <b>0% to 25%</b> </summary>

 |Transparency % | HEX Value|
 | :---: | :---: |